commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

             logger.error(new SyncException("My customized message"), syncException)).build();
 ````

-##### 2. `warningCallback`
+##### warningCallback
-A callback that is called whenever a warning event occurs during the sync process.
+A callback is called whenever a warning event occurs during the sync process.
 Each resource executes its own
 warning-callback.
-When sync process of particular resource runs successfully, it is not triggered.
+When the sync process of a particular resource runs successfully, it is not triggered.
 It contains the
 following context about the warning message:

 * sync exception
 * customer draft from the source
 * customer of the target project (only provided if an existing customer could be found)

-##### Example
 ````java
  final Logger logger = LoggerFactory.getLogger(CustomerSync.class);
  final CustomerSyncOptions customerSyncOptions = CustomerSyncOptionsBuilder